tmhglnd/mercury/docs/02-instrument.md

 new sample hat_909 time(1/4) ratchet(1 rtc)
 ```

+## warp

+Warp a rhythm in more complex ways

 ## shape

 Set the envelope generator of a sound.
 Various modes are possible depending on the amount of arguments.
 The attack time is the fade-in for the sound, the release is the fade-out for the sound both in milliseconds.
 The sustain time holds the sound at a static volume for a while.
 If the sound is triggered before the end of the envelope, the envelope is canceled, faded to 0 in 1ms and starts over.
 You can specify the times in absolute values using integer/floating points (in ms) or in relative values using beat divisions.